 Verilog HDL (Hardware Description Language) is a textual hardware description language.
 It is used for design, simulation, verification of digital microcircuits, boards and systems.

-SystemVerilog focuses on project verification, the language contains elements
+SystemVerilog focuses on project verification, the language contains elements of object-oriented programming.

 How to learn to design, model and verify circuits on Verilog?